Finnoy Travel - Travel Stories and Reviews

 Which Is the Best Ferry from Helsinki to Stockholm?

 We appreciate Tallink's Stockholm ferries' pleasant design, featuring the tall Promenade through the ship.
 This design creates a lively atmosphere akin to a large shopping mall and a combined hotel.
-Conversely, m/s Viking Gabriella is smaller and more traditional, a quality that many, including ourselves, appreciate.
+Conversely, m/s Viking Gabriella is smaller and more traditional, a quality many, including ourselves, appreciate.
 The different concepts make it challenging to compare the ferries.
-M/s Viking Cinderella is a new addition to the route, and although it is also old, we have heard many positive reviews about it.
+M/S Viking Cinderella is a new addition to the route, and although it is also old, we have heard many positive reviews about it.

 Cold lockers